autodesk-platform-services/aps-power-automate-tools/docs/part1-setup-triggers/index.md

-# Part 1: Auth & Triggers
+# Part 1: Setup & Triggers

 In this part of the tutorial you will:

 - Learn how to create a blank custom connector in Power Automate
-- Configure OAuth 2.0 authentication for APS
+- Configure OAuth 2.0 authentication for Autodesk Platform Services
-- Add a webhook trigger that notifies Power Automate when a new design version is added in Autodesk Construction Cloud (ACC)
+- Add a webhook trigger that notifies Power Automate when a new design version is added in Autodesk Construction Cloud
 - Test the connector using a folder URN from ACC

 ## Create a connector

-Let's start by creating a blank custom connector, and configure its authentication for access to Autodesk Platform Services.
+Let's start by creating a blank custom connector.

 - Go to https://make.powerautomate.com
 - In the left sidebar, select **Custom connectors**, and in the **New custom connector** dropdown in the top-right, select **Create from blank**